Scene-Collective/ps4-kernel-clock/README.md

 - Requires being built with the [Scene Collective Payload SDK]
 - Supports any firmware that the SDK supports
 - Originally created by [Zer0xFF]
+- **BEWARE:** Somewhere between 5.05 and 6.72 the function used changed, this payload will ONLY zero out the clock and will no reset it.
+This will cause the errors with trophy times, licenses etc. This would be as if you unplugged the CMOS battery.

 [//]: #
   [Scene Collective Payload SDK]: <https://github.com/Scene-Collective/ps4-payload-sdk>